-Suppose that we are in the case~\eqref{item11} of Antonov's theorem.
-Then, there is a minimal homeomorphisms among the generator $f_1,\dots,f_k$ of the IFS.
-Otherwise, the $f_i$'s being simultaneously conjugate to rotations, the group generated by $f_1,\dots,f_k$ is finite and therefore it cannot act minimally on the circle.
-By Proposition~\ref{pro:minimal-map} we get, in this case, the minimality of almost every orbital branch.
+Now, we will prove Theorem~\ref{thmB}.
+Denoting by $|I|$ the length of an arc $I \subset \mathbb{S}^1$. \begin{proof}[Proof of Theorem~\ref{thmB}] Suppose that we are in the case~\eqref{item11} of Antonov's theorem.
+Then, there is a minimal homeomorphism among the generator $f_1,\dots,f_k$ of the IFS.
+Otherwise, the $f_i$'s being simultaneously conjugate to rational rotations.
+Hence, the group generated by $f_1,\dots,f_k$ is finite and it cannot act minimally on the circle.
+Proposition~\ref{pro:minimal-map} implies the minimality of almost every orbital branch in this case.